Ouentheara777/adyen-android-pay-sample-code/README.md

             .build();
     mWalletFragment = SupportWalletFragment.newInstance(walletFragmentOptions);

-At this point the app has the shipping address and billing address, so it can calculate exact total purchase price and display it.
+At this point the app has the shipping address and billing address, so you can calculate the exact total purchase price and display it.
 This activity also allows the user to change the Android Pay payment instrument and change the shipping address for the purchase.

 ##Step 6 - Request the Full Wallet
 When the user confirms the order, you are ready to request the Full Wallet.
 The Full Wallet Request should have the total charge that you are requesting including exact shipping, handling and tax.
 You must include the `GoogleTransactionId` that you received in the Masked Wallet response.